 DAY 6: MONT-SAINTE-ANNE

-Enjoy skiing a day Mont-Sainte-Anne.
+Enjoy skiing at Mont-Sainte-Anne.
 You will find quality rental and equipment maintenance, restaurants all around the mountain and many different activities, in addition to the wonderful skiing and XC skiing terrain.

-With quality installations and trails for all levels, our mountain will soon become a tradition!
-Discover all services and activities, schedules, fares and everything you need to set a great visit.
+With quality installations and trails for all levels, this mountain will soon become a favourite!
+Discover all services and activities, schedules, fares and everything you need for a great visit.

 DAY 7: MONT-SAINTE-ANNE TO LE MASSIF DE LA PETITE RIVIERE ST. FRANCOIS